Jeremy Clarkson: Vehicles

+Clarkson's first car was a 1969 Ford Cortina 1600E that he bought having been inspired by his father's 1600E company car from when he was a child.
+Having got a job working for his parent's business as a travelling salesman, he would replace it with a Mk1 Volkswagen Scirocco.
+Throughout his initial career as an automotive journalist and the first half of his career on the original run of Top Gear, some of the cars he owned included a Mk2 Volkswagen Scirocco, a Honda CR-X, an Alfa Romeo GTV6, a BMW 3.0L CSL, and a Ford Escort RS Cosworth.

+Clarkson's first high value automotive purchase was a Ferrari F355 having fallen in love with the car after testing it for an episode of Top Gear.
+He owned it throughout the late 1990s where it appeared in multiple of Clarkson's programs.
+During the late 1990s, he also owned a Jaguar XJR and a Toyota Land Cruiser.
+He also bought a BMW Z1 as a present for his then-wife.

+Clarkson later sold his Ferrari and replaced it with a Mercedes-Benz SL55 AMG which was famously used on an episode of the rebooted Top Gear.
+He also bought a Lotus Elise to replace his wife's Z1.
+He bought a newer Toyota Land Cruiser Amazon around this time to replace his older model.

-Clarkson wanted to purchase the Ford GT after admiring its inspiration, the Ford GT40 race cars of the 1960s.
+Clarkson wanted to purchase the Ford GT after driving one for Top Gear and admiring its inspiration, the Ford GT40 race cars of the 1960s.
 Clarkson was able to secure a place on the shortlist for the few cars that would be imported to Britain to official customers, only through knowing Ford's head of PR through a previous job.
-After waiting years and facing an increased price, he found many technical problems with the car.
+After waiting years and facing an increased price, he found many technical problems with the car, particularly due to the aftermarket alarm system that was required to be installed on it for insurance purposes.
 After "the most miserable month's motoring possible", he returned it to Ford for a full refund.
 After a short period, including asking Top Gear fans for advice over the Internet, he bought back his GT.
 He called it "the most unreliable car ever made", because he was never able to complete a return journey with it.

 In 2006, Clarkson ordered a Gallardo Spyder and sold the Ford GT to make way for it.
 In August 2008, he sold the Gallardo, because "idiots in Peugeots kept trying to race [him] in it".
 In October, he announced that he had sold his Volvo XC90.
 In January 2009, in a review of the car printed in The Times, he wrote: "I've just bought my third Volvo XC90 in a row and the simple fact is this: It takes six children to school in the morning."